Why learn to keep a scientific notebook?

 There are lots of good answers to this question.
 One of the more thoughtful (and humorous!) webpages providing a fair number of them is Colin Purrington’s Maintaining a Laboratory Notebook.
 You should definitely visit his page before reading on.

 In addition to Purrington’s reasons, Dr. Merritt has assembled a list of his own reasons to learn to keep a scientific notebook.
-Many of these occurred to him when reading Field Notes on Science & Nature, a book edited by Harvard University biologist and lecturer, Michael Canfield and published in 2011.
+Many of these occurred to him when reading Field Notes on Science & Nature, a 2011 book edited by Harvard University biologist and lecturer, Michael Canfield.
 According to Canfield’s book, lab/field notebooks provide optimum spaces in which to:

 - Capture the beauty and wonder–but also the problems and dangers–found in the world.